 - Auction Websites

 Websites such as eBay use the auction format, whereby you can set your price and have interested parties bid on the engagement ring.
-Much like with online ads, you will need to ensure that you do not share any unnecessary personal information and also be prepared for the sale to take anywhere from a few weeks to a few months.
+Much like with online ads, you will need to ensure that you do not share any unnecessary personal information.
+Be prepared for the sale to take anywhere from a few weeks to a few months.
 Ultimately, there is no guarantee of a sale with this option.

 - Expert Online Diamond Buyers

-To get a price quote on your engagement ring today, fill out our simple online form or call or text us at 646-758-0270 to speak with our GIA certified gemologists today.
+To get a price quote on your engagement ring today, fill out our simple online form.
+Or call or text us at 646-758-0270 to speak with our GIA certified gemologists.

 We also offer a trade-in program where you can update your engagement ring.
-How does this work?
 Simply sell your ring to us and receive up to 10% more on your price in store credit with one of our many partners.